Making Plans for an Adventure

 My name is Kaylin.
 I’m 18, and I’ve lived in Maine all my life.
 I grew up in a family that has always loved the outdoors.
 That would be my parents, my brother, and all of my relatives.
 As a kid, I spent a lot of time camping with friends and family, biking, kayaking, swimming, and spending weekends up at my grandparents camp in northern Maine.

 When I was 15, my dad convinced me to climb Mount Katahdin with him.
 I remember walking up to the sign at the summit, feeling like I had noodles for legs, and reading in small white letters, “Northern Terminus of the Appalachian Trail.”
 I didn’t think much of it then, but those words would later start to swirl around in my head and begin the creation of a crazy idea.

 After that first climb up Katahdin, I fell in love with the mountain, the AT, and hiking in general.
 I had to climb it again!
 And again, and again.
-I love being up there on the exposed ridgelines, seeing for miles all around me, making my way through the maze of boulders, feeling the different weather elements, gazing down into the mountain’s bowl and seeing Chimney Pond, knowing I was just there a few hours ago.
+I love being up there on the exposed ridgeline, seeing for miles all around me, making my way through the maze of boulders, experiencing the different weather patterns, gazing down into the mountain’s bowl and seeing Chimney Pond, knowing I was just there a few hours ago.
 Katahdin is such a special and unique place, and I’m so happy that it’s so special to many other people all around the world who have hiked the AT.